vinsguru/selenium-docker/04-selenium-grid/docker-images.md

 If you see "arm", then use ARM images.

-Use this docker images for creating selenium grid
+Use this docker images for creating selenium grid.
+There are some know issues with latest version.
+So DO NOT use those.

 | Image      | ARM | Others     |
 | :---        |    :----:   |          ---: |